Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 C. Operational Use

-Unmodified EVV is an EVV captured by a PCS or HHCS provider with all Verification Data Points at the time of service and not manually modified in any way.
+Unmodified EVV is EVV with all Verification Data Points captured by a PCS or HHCS provider at the time of service and not manually modified in any way.

 Modified EVV is an EVV record with one or more of the Verification Data Points captured or modified by the PCS or HHCS provider after the time-of-service delivery.
 Modifications could include a change to the start/stop time, location, etc.

-Exception means an alert identifying a missing Verification Point of Data.
+Exception means an alert identifying one or more missing Verification Data Points.
 All Exceptions must be fixed for an EVV record to be a verified visit.
+PSW and HHCS provider agencies should implement policies outlining what is needed to verify the time worked when exceptions occur and require a manual modification to the visit record.

 Exceptions may be fixed in the Call Dashboard and Pre-billing modules of the State EVV Solution.
 For Provider Choice functionality contact your vendor or ACES$.

-Manual Visit Entry means an EVV record input by the PCS or HHCS provider in the Provider EVV Portal after the time of service delivery by administratively entering all Verification Points of Data.
+Manual Visit Entry means one or more Verification Data Points are administratively entered by the PCS or HHCS provider within the Provider Agency's EVV Portal after the time-of-service delivery.

 A verified visit does not contain any exceptions, meaning either no exceptions exist, or they have been fixed, making the visit eligible for claim submission.